COVID-19 is a coronavirus, which is potentially lethal, especially in the

 energy in Krebs may be associated with reduced energy production and as such may

 contribute to respiratory failure in COVID-19 patients.
-Studies have

 reported a consistent association between low serum concentrations of